tbogdala/woolydart/README.md

 API that provides enough functionality to be versatile and useful.
 The basic, higher-level C functions that this library builds upon are are provided by the [woolycore](https://github.com/tbogdala/woolycore) library.

-At present, it is in development and the API is unstable, though no breaking changes are envisioned.

 Supported Operating Systems: Windows, MacOS, Linux, iOS, Android

-Note: Android support appears to be non-accelerated.
+Note: Android support is non-GPU accelerated.

 ## License